bbauska/Anti-Project-2025/README.md

 Advisor and the Secretaries of Defense, State, Commerce, and Energy.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-P<p>roject 2025: “BIS should provide specific congressional committees with data from the Automated Export System on a quarterly basis.”
+<p>Project 2025: “BIS should provide specific congressional committees with data from the
+Automated Export System on a quarterly basis.”
 “Additionally, to improve congressional oversight of BIS’s license adjudication process, BIS should provide specific congressional committees with data from the Automated Export System on a quarterly basis.
 Electronic files should contain U.S. exporter by name;